Malikeh97/csc2516-final-project/README.md

 ## Training

 The baseline CNN+RNN model is trained using `train_captioning.py`.
-The 'clip_rnn_image_captioning.ipynb` notebook has modified this code for training the modified CLIP+RNN and CLIP+Attention models.
+The `clip_rnn_image_captioning.ipynb` notebook has modified this code for training the modified CLIP+RNN and CLIP+Attention models.

 ## Validation